markjconlon/financialBlog/_posts/2025-01-20-our-financial-plan-for-2025.md

 - Miscellaneous is going out for a meal or event or in their most extreme form travel
   - These can require extra contributions to joint account and I'll often leave a comment

 I've recently been thinking about sharing my tracker, perhaps making a digital product out of it.
-If that is something you may be interested in please leave a comment on the [UPDATE LINK: tracker video over on YouTube](https://www.youtube.com/@FinancialFreedomAnOdyssey).
+If that is something you may be interested in please leave a comment on the [tracker video over on YouTube](https://youtu.be/-eVhkZGT57A).
 That video will also dig much deeper into the spread sheet taking a look at the formulas.

 That's all for this week folks, thanks for stopping by!